Quiet Contamination of Our Waters

 - student copies of Analyzing PCPs handout (below)

-Gather a variety of products in advance (hair and skin care, cleansers and moisturizers, nail care, shaving cream) Note: You may ask students to bring in samples.
+Gather a variety of products in advance (hair and skin care, cleansers and moisturizers, nail care, shaving cream)

 - Why is it important to protect our community’s water?